data protection

 - all online presences (websites, online shops) that we operate

-- social media presence and email communication
+- Social media presence and email communication

 - mobile apps for smartphones and other devices

-legal basis
+Legal basis

-As regards EU law, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016.
-You can of course consult this EU General Data Protection Regulation online on EUR-Lex, the gateway to EU law, at https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32016R0679 read it.
+Regarding EU law, we refer to Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016.
+This EU General Data Protection Regulation is available online on EUR-Lex, the gateway to EU law, at https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32016R0679 read more.

 We only process your data if at least one of the following conditions applies: